Ectomobile: Ghostbusters (1984)

 The vehicle used for Ecto-1 was a 1959 Cadillac professional chassis, built by the Miller-Meteor company.
 The ambulance/hearse combination was the end loader variety.
-Dr. Ray Stantz found the vehicle in 1984, shortly after he mortgaged his mother's house to buy the Firehouse.
-Because of his mechanical skills, he was able to repair the vehicle, which he acquired for $4,800.
-After repairs were completed, the vehicle had quite a unique character.
-It became a well-recognized symbol for the Ghostbusters franchise.
-The vehicle had enough room in it to store Proton Packs for all of the crew, along with Ecto Goggles, P.K.E.
-Meters, and a slew of traps.
+Dr. Ray Stantz found the vehicle in 1984, shortly after he mortgaged a house left to him by his parents in order to buy and remodel a dilapidated firehouse for use as the team's headquarters.
+He purchased the vehicle for $4,800 and performed the extensive repairs needed to bring it up to a condition that would suit their needs.
+It was painted white with red trim, marked with the company logo on the sides and rear, and fitted with an array of equipment on the roof, and became a well-recognized symbol for the Ghostbusters franchise.
+The interior was modified to allow easy access to the team's equipment (Proton Packs, ghost traps, etc.) via the rear door.

 Ghostbusters II

-After the Ghostbusters were shut down, Ecto-1 was used primarily for transport to and from appearances at such places as children's birthday parties.
+After the Ghostbusters were shut down, Stantz and Winston Zeddemore kept Ecto-1 and used it for transport to and from events for which they had been hired to provide entertainment, such as children's birthday parties.
 It fell into a state of disrepair and was seen spewing smoke, and had other various mechanical problems.
-Following the Ghostbusters' return to business in 1989 after capturing the Scoleri Brothers, Ecto-1 got an overhaul and was renamed Ecto-1a, although it was eventually reverted back to Ecto-1.
+Following the Ghostbusters' return to business in 1989, Ecto-1 was overhauled and renamed Ecto-1a, but a running fan theory is that the team acquired a replacement car and outfitted it for service.